 We need to remember though, that this is just the default behavior of Hashimoto’s in our system.
 This has nothing to do with eating right, detoxifying our bodies, or anything like that.

-In Conclusion: If you do the things that are helpful to your body while having Hashimoto’s really improves your odds of getting past this disease.
+Bottom Line: If you do the things that are helpful to your body while having Hashimoto’s really improves your odds of getting past this disease.
 They successfully push your odds towards these milder outcomes, and that is definitely something we should be focusing on.

 How do you improve your odds?

-- You need to detox your body.
+- Need to detox your body.

 - Fix your daily rhythms.

 - Manage those immune stressors, like allergies and chronic infections.

 Bottom Line: The better you are at handling these root causes, the better chances you give your thyroid of simply healing itself and reversing the effects of Hashimoto’s altogether.

 How much do you know about your thyroid?
 Now that we have spent so much time really digging into the basics of Hashimoto’s, now is your chance to learn more about this pivotal part of your body.
 Take the thyroid quiz today (Click Here), and start feeling better by learning more about your body right away.

 P.S.
 Whenever you are ready, here is how I can help you now:

 1. Download and use my Favorite Recipes Cookbook Here